Citrix Endpoint Management

 After you complete onboarding, see Prepare to enroll devices and deliver resources.

-Endpoint Management support
+Citrix Endpoint Management support

-For details on how to access supported related information and tools in the Endpoint Management console, see Monitor and support.
+For details on how to access supported related information and tools in the Citrix Endpoint Management console, see Monitor and support.

-Rolling updates to the Endpoint Management release occur approximately every two weeks.
+Rolling updates to the Citrix Endpoint Management release occur approximately every two weeks.
 To you, the customer, this process is transparent.
 Initial updates are applied to Citrix internal sites only, and are then applied to customer environments gradually.
-We deliver updates incrementally in waves to ensure product quality and to maximize availability.
+We deliver updates incrementally in waves to provide product quality and to maximize availability.

-If you need any integration or changes made on Citrix Gateway in the Cloud or Endpoint Management, submit a request through Citrix Technical Support.
+If you need any integration or changes made on Citrix Gateway in the Cloud or Citrix Endpoint Management, submit a request through Citrix Technical Support.

 Examples of changes that you might request are: